Generic Name: Ganciclovir sodium

-In a retrospective, non-randomized, single-center analysis of 41 patients with AIDS and CMV retinitis diagnosed by ophthalmologic examination between August 1983 and April 1988, treatment with intravenous Ganciclovir resulted in a delay in mean (median) time to first retinitis progression compared to untreated controls [105 (71) days from diagnosis vs. 35 (29) days from diagnosis].
-Patients in this series received induction treatment of intravenous Ganciclovir 5 mg/kg twice daily for 14 to 21 days followed by maintenance treatment with either 5 mg/kg once daily, 7 days per week or 6 mg/kg once daily, 5 days per week.
+In a retrospective, non-randomized, single-center analysis of 41 patients with AIDS and CMV retinitis diagnosed by ophthalmologic examination between August 1983 and April 1988, treatment with Ganciclovir Injection solution resulted in a delay in mean (median) time to first retinitis progression compared to untreated controls [105 (71) days from diagnosis vs 35 (29) days from diagnosis].
+Patients in this series received induction treatment of Ganciclovir Injection 5 mg/kg twice daily for 14 to 21 days followed by maintenance treatment with either 5 mg/kg once daily, 7 days per week or 6 mg/kg once daily, 5 days per week.

-Data from trials ICM 1653, ICM 1774, and AVI034, which were performed comparing intravenous to oral Ganciclovir for treatment of CMV retinitis in patients with AIDS, are shown in Table 8, and Figures 1, 2, and 3, and are discussed below.
+Data from trials ICM 1653, ICM 1774, and AVI034, which were performed comparing Ganciclovir Injection to oral Ganciclovir for treatment of CMV retinitis in patients with AIDS, are shown in Table 12, and Figures 1, 2, and 3, and are discussed below.

 |Sex||Males||116 (96%)||222 (99%)||148 (93%)|

 |Females||5 (4%)||3 (1%)||10 (6%)|

 |Ethnicity||Asian||3 (3%)||5 (2%)||7 (4%)|

 0 to 141